lupyuen2/wip-nuttx/Documentation/platforms/risc-v/bl808/boards/ox64/index.rst

 Booting
 =======

+To boot NuttX on Ox64, flash
-Flash `OpenSBI and U-Boot Bootloader <https://lupyuen.github.io/articles/ox64>`_ to Ox64.
+`OpenSBI and U-Boot Bootloader <https://lupyuen.github.io/articles/ox64>`_ to Ox64.

+NuttX boots on Star64 via a microSD Card.
 Prepare a `Linux microSD Card <https://lupyuen.github.io/articles/ox64>`_ for Ox64.

 Copy the file ``Image`` from the previous section and overwrite the file on the microSD Card.